ashisha7i/PY_CLASS/README.md

 # PY_CLASS

-Project to keep a repository for the lessons for python class
+Repositiry to keep track of the lessons for python class